Jeff Shield

 Shield played for New South Wales in a match against the touring Great Britain side in 1974, scoring a try.
-At the end of that season, he played the 1974-75 off-season with the Leigh RLFC (Heritage No. 841) in England.
+At the end of that season, he played the 1974-75 off-season with the Leigh RLFC in England.

 Shield played two more years with the Tigers before joining the Bears for the 1977 season.
 He then returned to the Newcastle area to play with Macquarie United.

 Jeff Shield died on 2 November 2009.